UNC-Libraries/SCTS-Documentation/Style Guide.md

 It is important to note that our recommendations and practice of using conscious language and ethical description extends well beyond the abstract.
 We try to embed conscious language and ethical description into all facets of our finding aid, but we emphasize these practices in relation to the abstract since this is the primary and often the first point of entry for many researchers.

 The remainder of this section will focus on two core descriptive elements of our department’s conscious description and editing practices in relation to the abstract.
-The first highlights our focus to de-center whiteness in our abstract description by identifying and characterizing individuals and groups, while the second discusses our recommendations and examples for reframing the abstract narrative away from a white and male centered narrative and towards a more inclusive description that gives voice and visibility to those documented in the collections at UNC.
+The first highlights our focus to de-center whiteness in our abstract description by identifying and characterizing individuals and groups, while the second discusses our recommendations and examples for reframing the abstract narrative away from a white and male-centered narrative and towards a more inclusive description that gives voice and visibility to those documented in the collections at UNC.

 ### Identifying and characterizing: De-centering Whiteness